Dannyj1984/pharmacy-stock-application/README.md

 ## Usage

-To run the code to update the stock, click the button on the dashboard named 'update stock' which will run the code and output to the console and display the current stock on the dashboard in a table..
+To run the code to update the stock, click the button on the dashboard named 'update stock' which will run the code and output to the console and display the current stock on the dashboard in a table.
 The stocklist consists of an array of objects.

 ![add-hardcoded-medication-to-stock](https://github.com/Dannyj1984/pharmacy-stock-application/blob/main/readme%20gif/update%20stock.gif)